nrasadi/split-keras-tensorflow-model/README.md

 ![png](split_model_example_files/split_model_example_9_0.png)

-<h2> Design Digit Recognizer Model Architecture </h2>
+<h2> Design Model Architecture of Digit Recognizer </h2>

 <h3> Quantize the model </h3>

 *   At first, I reduced the precision of weights and activations used in neural network to make the training process <b>faster</b>.
 *   It may introduce accuracy instability on real models, however.
-Therefore, it's better to use float32 or [tensorflow mixed precision policy](https://www.tensorflow.org/guide/keras/mixed_precision) instead!
+Therefore, it is better to use float32 or [tensorflow mixed precision policy](https://www.tensorflow.org/guide/keras/mixed_precision) instead!

 <h3> Apply augmentation </h3>